Confluence

 Community Goals:

--Provide an opportunity for community members to increase feelings of embodied connection with the Green Lake ecosystems, the wider community population, and with visual and performance art
+-Provide an opportunity for community members to increase feelings of embodied connection with art, ecosystems, and community

 -Attract, serve, and involve a diverse array of participants of surrounding community residents of all ages, backgrounds, abilities, and artistic/environmental interest levels through accessible, confluent programming.
-We will work with assisted living centers, schools, dance studios, and more.
-We seek to excite youth toward further education and the pursuit of the arts through validating and engaging experiences
+We work with retirement homes, schools, dance studios, museums, and more.
+We seek to excite youth toward further education and the pursuit of the arts through validating and engaging experiences.

--Unite and empower the community through constructive dialogue that fosters responsibility
+-Unite and empower the community through constructive artistic dialogue to foster connection, empowerment, and responsibility

 -Capture the essence of the community in the snapshot of the present time with film, audio, and performance elements, for future generations to cherish, and to share with the world.